David Dundas (musician): Musical career

 His 1976 single "Jeans On" reached No. 3 in the UK Singles Chart, No. 17 on the US Billboard Hot 100, and No. 1 in the German Singles Chart, where the song remained 19 weeks in the Top Ten.
 The song originally appeared as a television advertising jingle for Brutus Jeans (the words used in the jingle – "I pull my Brutus jeans on" – were replaced with "I pull my old blue jeans on" for the single release).
 The single was later sampled by Fatboy Slim for his track "Sho Nuff" which was also used in an advertisement in 2006 for the SEAT Ibiza.
 Dundas's follow-up single, "Another Funny Honeymoon" was a medium-sized hit, reaching No. 29 in the UK.
 Dundas performed the song live on the BBC Television show, Top of the Pops, in 1977.
 A later single, "Where Were You Today", based on a C&A radio commercial ("Come and C and A" being replaced by the song title) was less successful.

 Jingles made by Dundas for Capital Radio were played daily on the station in the 1970s: "Grab a little piece of heaven, with Roger Scott from 3 to 7" and "Get a little soft rock, country, blues, with Tony Myatt from 11 to 2".
 Dundas co-wrote the song "Come to Me (I Am Woman)", which was recorded by ABBA singer Frida and included on her 1984 album, Shine.
 The following year it was recorded and released as a single by actress Su Pollard.
+In the 1980s, he also composed the theme tunes for the idents of Channel 4, Video Collection International and ITV.